ch007m/r-d/tap/README.md

 chmod +x kp-linux-0.3.1
 cp kp-linux-0.3.1 ~/bin/kp
 ```
-- finally, import the `Tanzu Build Service` dependencies` such as: lifecycle, buildpacks (go, java, python, ..) using the dependency descriptor `descriptor-<version>.yaml` file
+- Finally, import the `Tanzu Build Service` dependencies` such as: lifecycle, buildpacks (go, java, python, ..) using the dependency descriptor `descriptor-<version>.yaml` file
   that you can download using pivnet
 ```bash
 pivnet download-product-files --product-slug='tbs-dependencies' --release-version='100.0.155' --product-file-id=1036685